Do objects exist when nobody is looking at them?

 —Pascual Jordan, a theoretical physicist who made significant contributions to quantum mechanics and quantum field theory

-The mystery, murkiness and debate surrounding quantum physics has led some to believe that science shows proof that an object doesn't exist without an observer and that it instead, awaits in a perpetual state until detected.
-However, this argument seems to take advantage of a very complex and obscure science topic that even few scientists really understand.
+The mystery and murkiness surrounding quantum physics has led some to believe that science shows proof that an object doesn’t exist without an observer—that it instead awaits in a perpetual state until detected.
+However, this claim often exploits a very complex and obscure science that even few scientists truly understand.

 Richard Feynman, who earned a Nobel Prize for his contributions to quantum mechanics once said:

-As physicist and astronomer Marcelo Gleiser confirms, "We know how to use quantum physics, but we don't know what it is telling us about the nature of reality."1 In other words, scientists are saying that they’ve found something very strange at the subatomic level that goes against their expectations about how nature works.
-Due to this uncertainty, a lot can be read into quantum physics.
+As physicist and astronomer Marcelo Gleiser confirms, "We know how to use quantum physics, but we don't know what it is telling us about the nature of reality."
+In other words, scientists are saying that they’ve found something very strange at the subatomic level that goes against their expectations about how nature works.
+This uncertainty leaves much room for interpretation.

 Modern understanding of neurology and cognitive science confirms that perception is by no means a passive endeavor, but is a continuous bidirectional process in which the reality we experience is, like a dream, constructed out of the raw materials of sensory input, memory, feeling, awareness, prediction, and pattern matching, moment by moment.